 - Chipped tooth – An indirect hit might mean the tooth stays in the gums, but it gets chipped.
-A chipped tooth is often just a cosmetic dental issue and one that your dentist can address depending on the location of the tooth and whether it’s a baby or permanent tooth.
+A chipped tooth is often just a cosmetic dental issue and one that your dentist can address depending on the location of the tooth and whether it’s a baby or a permanent tooth.
 It is best to see a dentist to make sure there are no bigger issues.

 - Abscessed tooth – An abscessed tooth can occur secondarily as a response to tooth decay, injury, or gum disease.
 Signs of an abscessed tooth include red, swollen gums, pain, swollen jaw, and fever.
-Don’t delay in getting treatment if you suspect your child has an abscessed tooth because it is considered an emergency.
+Don’t delay getting treatment if you suspect your child has an abscessed tooth because it is considered an emergency.

 Responding to a Child’s Dental Emergency

 Now that you understand what pediatric dental emergencies can occur, you need to be prepared so that you can respond to them in a calm, balanced manner to ensure your child gets the best treatment.
 Follow the following tips if you find your child facing a pediatric dental emergency: